pedroblossbraga/pedroblossbraga.github.io/_pages/about.md

 Interests
 ======
-My areas of interest include PDEs, nonlinear optimization, dynamical systems, modelling, and the intersection of AI and applied mathematics.
+My areas of interest include PDEs, nonlinear optimization, dynamical systems, modelling, Finance, and the intersection of AI and applied mathematics.